AnwarHb/Terraform_task/README.md

 The public server will function as a jumb server, requests for the private instance will first reach the public server and the public server will connect to the private server.

 - transfer your generated key to the public server:

  `scp -i newSSHkey.pem newSSHkey.pem ubuntu@<IP-wordpress>:~/`

 - ssh to the public server:

  `ssh -i newSSHkey.pem ubuntu@<IP-wordpress>`

 - ssh to the private server:

  `chmod 400 newSSHkey.pem`

  `ssh -i newSSHkey.pem ubuntu@<IP-mySql>`

+- You could destroy the enviroment with the command:

+`terraform destroy`